 By Stephen Watson

 Another major highlight, hidden beneath a slipcase cover, is a Rolex “Big Red” Daytona Ref.
 6263 once owned by legendary actor and philanthropist Paul Newman. (“Big Red” refers to the large red “Daytona” printed on the dial).
-Now owned, and still worn, by his daughter Clea, the incredibly valuable watch arrives on the scene at a fortuitous moment, with enormous attention being paid to a second Paul Newman watch going up for auction this month (Oct.
-26) at Phillips in New York.
+Now owned, and still worn, by his daughter Clea, the incredibly valuable watch arrives on the scene at a fortuitous moment, with enormous attention being paid to the Paul Newman watch that sold at auction for an incredible $17.8 million in October.
 A collectors dream, or “holy grail” watch, to Clea, the incalculable sentimental value renders the monetary value inconsequential.
 This legendary watch, and story behind it, was the primary reason for Hranek putting the book together.

-A Man & His Watch by Matt Hranek, published by Artisan; $35
+A Man & His Watch by Matt Hranek, published by Artisan; $35, amazon.com